mattiharrison/gov1005_finalproject/README.md

 2. Motivation

 The population is constantly growing, but I am still wondering how people afford homes.
-I wanted to see this relationship between population and home prices to see how the two varaibles are interacting.
+I wanted to see this relationship between population and home prices to see how the two variables are interacting.

 3. Background Info